sudotliu/sudotliu.github.io/_posts/2024-06-18-new-blog-who-dis.md

 - HTML, CSS, JS (of course!)
 - Your favorite domain registrar (optional)

-It's worth noting that this setup is not exactly user-friendly, especially for anyone new to tech but it can also be run for free (minus the cost of custom domain) as long as you're okay with having its contents be publicly accessible on GitHub.
-You can also pay a GitHub subscription to enable privatizing the contents as well.
+It's worth noting that this setup is not exactly user-friendly, especially for anyone new to tech, but it can also be run for free (minus the cost of custom domain) if you're okay with having its contents be publicly accessible on GitHub.
+You can also pay a GitHub subscription to enable privatizing the contents.

 If you're strictly looking to blog with a well-supported, feature-full editor, I can't really recommend this route, but if you're curious about tech at all and want to have your own (static)